3isenHeiM/OSCP-BoF/README.md

 ## How to use

-Follow each step and you'll be able to craft a working example of a BoF exploitation
+Follow each step and you'll be able to craft a working example of a BoF exploitation.

+All the specific variable are stored in [1 single resource file](PARAMETERS.py), to avoid any confusion during the exam.

+After each step, fill the proper variables with values found and they'll be re-used for the next step

 Note: If after each debug operation performed, the application has become unresponsive; Immunity Debugger should be closed first, then the "vulnapp.exe" application should be restarted, and Attach and Run should be done on Immunity Debugger.

+## 0. Pre-start

+Fill in the following variables in the [resource file](PARAMETERS.py) depending on the host to attack :
+ * ``RHOST`` : the IP address of the host
+ * ``RPORT`` : the port on which to access the application to exploit

 ## 1. Segmentation fault : [1_segfault.py](1_segfault.py)

-Send enough length string for victim system crash
+Send enough length string for victim system crash.

+Please note that the total length to input is often given in the exmaple they provide in the exam.

 Note the offeset in ``PARAMETERS.py``, in the variable ``offset_eip``.